Poltergeist (2015 film): Critical response

-On Rotten Tomatoes, the film has a rating of 29% based on 137 reviews and an average rating of 4.81/10.
+On Rotten Tomatoes, the film has a rating of 29% based on 138 reviews and an average rating of 4.81/10.
 The site's consensus reads: "Paying competent homage without adding anything of real value to the original Poltergeist, this remake proves just as ephemeral (but half as haunting) as its titular spirit."
 On Metacritic, the film has a score of 47 out of 100 based on 27 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Writing for Variety, Andrew Barker called it "generally entertaining yet fundamentally unnecessary" and concluded: "Even when one is inclined to admire the cleverness with which the remake revisits and reincorporates Poltergeist's themes, it’s hard to pinpoint a single moment where it improves on them, and the aura of inessentiality hangs thick over the proceedings".
 Neil Genzlinger gave the film a mostly positive review in The New York Times, writing: "The new Poltergeist might well be the scariest movie 13-or-unders have yet seen, just as the original was for their parents back in 1982.
 Those parents might find it an enjoyable trip down memory lane, even if they do now recognize it as largely a well-served collection of horror-movie tropes".
-Eddie Goldberger echoed that sentiment in The New York Daily News, writing "It doesn't approach the original--really, how could it?
+Eddie Goldberger echoed that sentiment in The New York Daily News, writing: "It doesn't approach the original--really, how could it?
 But the new Poltergeist is a fun, worthy horror entry."
 Tirdad Derakhshani wrote in The Philadelphia Inquirer: "It's not exactly a scary film, but it does provide an enjoyable ride.
 It's good fun.
 But it left me befuddled", adding: "Why would anyone want to remake Poltergeist in the first place?".
 Writing in The Daily Telegraph, Mike McCahill called the film "an efficient scare-machine".
-Bilge Ebiri wrote in New York magazine: "This new Poltergeist isn't anything special...
+Bilge Ebiri wrote in New York: "This new Poltergeist isn't anything special...
 But it's not a travesty, and that feels like cause for brief celebration".

 Other critics took a more skeptical view of the film.
-Writing a review for The Village Voice, Alan Scherstuhl stated, "Poltergeist 2015 is to Poltergeist '82 what today's shipped-frozen-to-the-store Pizza Hut dough is to the kneaded-on-site pies the chain's stoned cooks tossed in the Reagan era.
+Writing a review for The Village Voice, Alan Scherstuhl stated: "Poltergeist 2015 is to Poltergeist '82 what today's shipped-frozen-to-the-store Pizza Hut dough is to the kneaded-on-site pies the chain's stoned cooks tossed in the Reagan era.
 It's the same kind of thing, with the same shape and some shared ingredients, but the texture's gone limp, and there's no sense of occasion about it, and there's some unpalatable goop stuffed in the crust.
 In a pinch, it beats pizzalessness — but just barely."
-Linda Cook wrote in The Quad City Times, "The Poltergeist remake is OK, but won't stay with you."
-Randy Cordova in The Arizona Republic wrote, "Ultimately, the whole affair is forgettable."
+Linda Cook wrote in The Quad City Times: "The Poltergeist remake is OK, but won't stay with you."
+Randy Cordova in The Arizona Republic wrote: "Ultimately, the whole affair is forgettable."

 Future

-In April 2019, it was announced that the Russo Brothers would helm a new reboot of the franchise.
+In April 2019, it was announced that the Russo brothers would produce a new reboot of the franchise.